www.DieselNet.com. Copyright © Ecopoint Inc. Revision 2003.01

 Please log in to view the complete version of this paper.

-The filter substrate is the key component of the diesel filter system, affecting both its performance and durability.
+Filter substrate is the key component of the diesel filter system, affecting both its performance and durability.
 Its task is to physically capture solid particulates and hold them until they can be removed in the regeneration process (periodic or continuous).
-Design targets for diesel particulate filter materials include the following:
+Design targets for diesel particulate filter materials include:

 ###